ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-and-other-features.markdown

      {CODE counters_region_query@ClientApi\Session\Counters\Counters.cs /}

 * Use [RawQuery](../../../client-api/session/querying/how-to-query#session.advanced.rawquery) to send the server raw RQL expressions for execution.
-   * Use the `counter` method.
+   * You can use the `counter` method.
      **Returned Counter Value**: **Accumulated**

-  * Use the `counterRaw` method.
+  * You can use the `counterRaw` method.
      **Returned Counter Value**: **Distributed**
      A Counter's value is returned as a series of values, each maintained by one of the nodes.
+      * It is not expected of you to use this in your application.
+        Applications normally use the Counter's overall value, and very rarely refer to the value each node gives it.

     `counter` and `counterRaw` samples:
     {CODE-TABS}
     {CODE-TAB:csharp:counter counters_region_rawqueries_counter@ClientApi\Session\Counters\Counters.cs /}